 SuDS and biodiversity net gains

-The government is consulting on proposals to introduce a requirement for developers to deliver a biodiversity net gain on new housing and commercial developments.
+The government is to introduce a requirement for developers to deliver a biodiversity net gain on new housing and commercial developments.
 In this post we take a look at what biodiversity net gain is and what it could mean for Sustainable Drainage Systems (SuDS) and surface water management.

 What is biodiversity net gain?